Western Sydney Trades · Local tradies for The Gables, The Acres & Box Hill North · Free quotes in 2 business hours

 What’s the nearest train station to Box Hill?

-Rouse Hill Metro station is the closest functional rail (5 km south on the Metro Northwest line).
-Vineyard station on the T1 Western Line is roughly 5 km west.
+Rouse Hill Metro station is the closest functional rail (5km south on the Metro Northwest line).
+Vineyard station on the T1 Western Line is roughly 5km west.
 A long-term extension of Sydney Metro Northwest south-west through Box Hill has been in concept planning but is not yet funded.

-More suburbs we cover nearby.
+📍Nearby suburbs we cover

 Tradies in Marsden Park

-Tradies in Rouse Hill-area
+Tradies in Rouse Hill

 Tradies in Riverstone